freddiev4/crispy-palm-tree/module-1/README.md

 ## Why do we need to stage changes?

-It is good practice to consider every as a *logical unit* of change.
+It is good practice to consider every commit as a *logical unit* of change.
 If you update 2 files that have independent changes, it's logical to break up those changes into two commits (or more).

 # Viewing our commit